Sanitary Sewer Maintenance

 It is also important to minimize inflow of ground and rain water from entering the sanitary service lateral.
 Downspouts and sump pump discharges are not allowed to be connected to the sanitary service lateral.
 Also, exterior cleanout covers can often become dislodged or broken, allowing surface water into the sanitary lateral.
 It is important to repair any broken cleanout covers to prevent the surface water inflow.

 Water service laterals are the pipes that run from the connection at the Village main into the building.
 Water service laterals also have buffalo boxes (see photo, right) installed near the property line.
 Buffalo boxes are valves that allow for water service laterals to be turned off from the exterior of the building.
 Also, the buffalo box signifies the point where homeowner maintenance begins on the water service lateral.
 Homeowners are responsible for maintaining their water service lateral from the buffalo box into the building.

 Generally, there is no required maintenance on water service laterals; however it is important to watch for signs of leaks.

 On the inside of the home, listen for sounds of leaking water or watch for wet spots.
 Also, homeowners can sign up for the Village's Water Consumption Portal, in order to view water usage over the Internet.
 Through this portal, homeowners can sign up for alerts of abnormal water usage, which may indicate potential leaks in the home.
-Information on how to sign up for the Village's Water Consumption Portal can be found on this web page.
+Information on how to sign up for the Village's Water Consumption Portal can be found on

 Wet spots in the lawn or areas of saturated soil which do not dry out during dry weather may be signs of a leak in the water service outside of the building.